vladdyz/fragments/README.md

 Secure Cognito JTW Authentication for AWS / Test module equivalent for HTTP authentication using hardcoded users from HTPASSWD

+### Hash.js

+Encrypts user data to store hashed email addresses instead of as lain-text

+### Auth-middleware

+Authentication middleware used in fragments routes, also hashes the user's email address (ownerId) on requests

 ### Index.js

 The main entrypoint for each directory (currently: src, routes, api, auth).